Why Queer People Love Witchcraft

 “I've been fortunate to find community in overwhelmingly inclusive places where it's safe enough to be vulnerable, but also ‘woke’ enough for us to call each other out on our bullshit,” Bobbi says.
 “These spaces challenge me to hold a mirror to myself and consistently ask where I'm not supporting those with less privilege.
 They help me to heal so that my trauma doesn't hinder me from progress.”

-Of course, part of practicing witchcraft means… practicing witchcraft.
-Depending on the witch, these practices might include tarot or oracle cards, crafting incense blends or spiritual waters, reading natal charts, communicating with spirit guides, praying, or casting spells.
+Of course, part of practising witchcraft means… practising witchcraft.
+Depending on the witch, these practises might include tarot or oracle cards, crafting incense blends or spiritual waters, reading natal charts, communicating with spirit guides, praying, or casting spells.
 Bobbi describes herself as a “kitchen witch.”

 “Ask anyone who's had my Breakup Recovery Brownies or a slice of my Heartwarming Apple Pie,” she says.
 “Taste and smell are so strongly tied to memory, it makes sense that using them in my craft leads to easier manifestation.”
 Most queer witches acknowledge that witchcraft is highly customizable, allowing each witch to build and change their specific practices depending on where they’re at in their lives.